sap-tutorials/btp-dev-guidance/tutorials/deploy-to-cf/deploy-to-cf.md

     - Mozilla Firefox
     - Google Chrome
     - Microsoft Edge
 - You have configured the respective entitlements, enabled the Cloud Foundry runtime in your subaccount, and created an SAP HANA Cloud service instance in the SAP BTP cockpit.
-See [Prepare for SAP BTP Development with Cloud Foundry Runtime](../../prepare-btp-cf.html)
+See [Prepare for Deployment in the SAP BTP, Cloud Foundry Runtime](../../prepare-btp-cf.html)

 ### Introduction